mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

 In short:

 1. Follow [AWS account best practices](https://aws.amazon.com/organizations/getting-started/best-practices/).
-1. Create an AWS account for each additional commercetools project that you create, which hosts all of the AWS resources tied to that commercetools project.
+2. Create an AWS account for each additional commercetools project that you create, which hosts all of the AWS resources tied to that commercetools project.
-1. Most likely there will be 'shared' accounts that host shared resources (i.e. CDN, front-ends)
+3. Most likely there will be 'shared' accounts that host shared resources (i.e. CDN, front-ends)

 ### Azure tenancy

 how to structure an Azure environment?

-In Short:
+In short:

 1. Follow [Azure Resource Group best-practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources?tabs=AzureManagementGroupsAndHierarchy).
-1. Create an Azure Resource Group for each additional commercetools project that you create, which hosts all of the Azure resources tied to that commercetools project.
+2. Create an Azure Resource Group for each additional commercetools project that you create, which hosts all of the Azure resources tied to that commercetools project.
-1. Most likely there will be 'shared' Resource Groups that host shared resources (i.e. CDN, front-ends)
+3. Most likely there will be 'shared' Resource Groups that host shared resources (i.e. CDN, front-ends)

 ## Building 'context aware' components

+!!!
+TODO
-TODO: Describe how to build components (microservices) that are able to work across tenancy contexts; i.e. they should be parameterised with context-settings, as well as able to 'detect' what store is currently active, for example.
+    Describe how to build components (microservices) that are able to work across tenancy contexts; i.e. they should be parameterised with context-settings, as well as able to 'detect' what store is currently active, for example.